- rename characters with new established naming conventions

 “Yes Honored Sergeant” they humbly replied.

 “Very well.
 Our task is too to provide much needed relief to the forces defending Liamane.
 This will be done via drop pod assault.
 Lions of the 4th century will be deployed in full force behind the main line.
 We will crush the orks between the walls of the city and the wall of bolter fire.
 Once we land, clear the immediate area of threats.
 Our squad will be deployed with a heavy bolter and flamer.
 Apothecary Fillion will be joining us as well.
 Our specific task will be to overrun the ork artillery pieces, then advance towards the east wall, and isolate the orks attempting to breach the walls.
 Squads Devian and Quatria will be operating to our left.
 Squad Angelo will be to our right.
 The other four squads will be deploying on the opposite end of us, and will pincer the green skins between us and them.
 The Centurion and his praetorians will be joining them.
-We will be receiving close support from the Bronze Eagles and their vehicles.
+We will be receiving close support from an aerial contingent of the Lion Guard.
 Are there any questions?”

-“Will we be able to witness the Silver Bulls in battle, Honored Sergeant?”
+“Will we be able to witness the Knights of the Lion Guard in battle, Honored Sergeant?”
 I asked inquisitively.

 Sergeant Carmelio chuckled to himself.
 “How long have you been a full battle brother?
 2 years?”
 He laughed once more.
 “I don’t think your quite ready to witness them yet.
 They have their own tasks to accomplish, far far from us.
 May the Emperor grant you long enough life to witness them.”
 I heard footsteps approach us.
 The astartes wore dark gray power armor just like ours, but his arms and helmet were white.
 His helmet had various optics attached to it, and his arm carried a tool with drills and other fine instruments.
 His right shoulder pad had been recently painted to white, but a bright red helix adorned it.
 An apothecary, a newly trained apothecary.